Partially identified heteroskedastic SVARs: Empirical Application

 \section{Empirical Application}

 We apply our methodology to the SVAR model for the global crude oil market of \citet{kilian200AER} that includes three variables: the percent change in global crude oil production ($\Delta prod_t$), an index of global real economic activity ($rea_t$) and the logarithm of the real price of crude oil ($rpo_t$).
 Data are monthly and the sample period runs from January 1973 through December 2007. \footnote{We rely on exactly the same dataset as \cite{kilian200AER}.
-See Appendix \ref{app:Empirics} for details and additional results.}

-While \cite{kilian200AER} identifies three structural shocks that drive the real price of crude oil using a simple recursive scheme, \citetalias{LMNS20}, \citet{LN2014JaE} and \citet{LukAdvEcnm} show that the same structural innovations can also be recovered by exploiting the existence of distinct volatility regimes.\footnote{Identification through heteroskedasticity has found other applications in studies of the crude oil market.
-See e.g. \citep{bruns2023have} and \citet{kanzig2021macroeconomic}.} We set the lag order of the VAR equal to 12 and follow \citetalias{LMNS20} that distinguish between two volatility regimes with -- an exogenously determined -- change point in October 1987.\footnote{Note that \citetalias{LMNS20}, \citet{LN2014JaE} and \citet{LukAdvEcnm} rely on a VAR of order 3, while \cite{kilian200AER} stresses that a VAR of order 24 is necessary to capture long price cycles of crude oil and hence for accurately estimating the impulse responses in global oil market models.
+See Appendix \ref{app:Empirics} for details and additional results.} While \cite{kilian200AER} identifies three structural shocks that drive the real price of crude oil using a simple recursive scheme, \citetalias{LMNS20}, \citet{LN2014JaE} and \citet{LukAdvEcnm} show that the same structural innovations can also be recovered by exploiting the existence of distinct volatility regimes.\footnote{Identification through heteroskedasticity has found other applications in studies of the crude oil market.
+See e.g. \citet{bruns2023have} and \citet{kanzig2021macroeconomic}.} We set the lag order of the VAR equal to 12 and follow \citetalias{LMNS20} that distinguish between two volatility regimes with -- an exogenously determined -- change point in October 1987.\footnote{Note that \citetalias{LMNS20}, \citet{LN2014JaE} and \citet{LukAdvEcnm} rely on a VAR of order 3, while \cite{kilian200AER} stresses that a VAR of order 24 is necessary to capture long price cycles of crude oil and hence for accurately estimating the impulse responses in global oil market models.
 The selected lag order is thus a compromise between these two approaches.}

-Table \ref{tab:TabLam}(\textit{a}) shows the estimated eigenvalues and their standard errors.
-Recall that the variances of structural shocks are normalized to unity before the break and hence estimates in Table \ref{tab:TabLam}(\textit{a}) represent the change in variances from the first to the second volatility regime.
-We see that the volatility of the structural shock associated with the first eigenvalue is larger after the break, while the remaining structural shocks have relative variances lower than unity in the second regime.